This is a helpful guide discussing the price to rent a photography studio.

 - Market, market, market

 While this list is pretty short, this is essentially the “bare bones” of what you will need to start your own photography studio.
-And of course, make sure you do your research throughout all these steps and find examples of people who started their own photography studio.
+And of course, make sure you do your research throughout all these steps and find examples of people who started their own photography studios.

 To further explore the subject of opening your own photography studio, we also recommend this video by Kayleigh June: